dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 The 'Undo' and 'Redo' options are accessed via the lefthand panel, which lists all the steps you have undertaken.
 To undo, simply click on the last step you want to preserve in the list.
 This will automatically wipe out all the changes made after that step.
 The remaining steps will continue to show as greyed out; you can reapply them by simply clicking on the last step you want to apply.
 However, if you undo something and then apply new transformations, the greyed out steps will disappear completely, so make sure you don't need to save any of these steps before you get back to work!

 This method will also allow you to take your work on one dataset and apply it to another via simple copy-paste.
 If you wish to save what you have done to be re-applied later, or to an entirely different project, click **Extract**.
 This allows you to copy any of the steps (or all of them) as JSON (Javascript Object Notation).
 This JSON data can be saved to separate file and used later by clicking the **Apply** button and pasting in the JSON data.
-This could be a great time-saver as you work through iterative XML feeds over time.
+This could be a great time-saver as you work through iterative XML feeds of the same data over time.

 ## Assessment Tools